CIT Week

 • First Aid/CPR/AED certification, child safety training, and the opportunity to earn community service hours

-• Transportation from Phoenix to Camp and Camp to Phoenix
+• Transportation from Phoenix to Camp and Camp to Phoenix (*as space permits)

 • Expert, fun, and background-checked staff, with CPR/First Aid/AED training and Camp Nurse, available 24/7